perladvent/perldotcom/content/article/_pub_2010_04_inside-perl-512.md

 {
+   "draft" : null,
+   "slug" : "/pub/2010/04/inside-perl-512.html",
+   "date" : "2010-04-20T06:00:01-08:00",
    "title" : "Inside Perl 5.12",
    "tags" : [
       "perl-5",
       "perl-5-12",
       "perl-programming"
    ],
-   "slug" : "/pub/2010/04/inside-perl-512",
-   "date" : "2010-04-20T06:00:01-08:00",
    "categories" : "Community",
-   "draft" : null,
-   "thumbnail" : null,
    "image" : null,
+   "authors" : [
+      "chromatic"
+   ],
    "description" : "Perl 5.12 has just come out.
 A rejuvenated development process helps ensure a bright future for Perl as it enters its third decade of making easy things easy and hard things possible.
-Here's what you can expect when you upgrade...", "authors" : [
+Here's what you can expect when you upgrade...", "thumbnail" : null
-      "chromatic"
-   ]
 }